lovethedrake/brigdrake/README.md

        You cannot retrieve the key later; you can only replace it with a new one.__

-## Update the brigdrake Installation
+## Update the BrigDrake Installation

-Now that the GitHub App has been created, GitHub users, GitHub organizations, or individual GitHub repositories that install/enable that app will securely transmit events to brigdrake's `brigade-github-app` gateway.
+Now that the GitHub App has been created, GitHub users, GitHub organizations, or individual GitHub repositories that install/enable that app will securely transmit events to BrigDrake's `brigade-github-app` gateway.
 This gateway, requires some re-configuration with details from the previous section in order to decrypt those secure payloads.